Opentrons/opentrons/api/docs/v2/new_pipette.rst

         left = protocol.load_instrument(
             instrument_name='flex_96channel_1000', mount='left')

-.. version added, 2.15??
+.. versionadded:: 2.15

 Loading OT-2 Pipettes
 ---------------------

-This code sample loads a 8-channel, P300 GEN2 pipette in the left slot and a single-channel, P1000 GEN2 pipette with two tip racks in the right slot.
+This code sample loads a P1000 Single-Channel GEN2 pipette in the left mount and a P300 Single-Channel GEN2 pipette in the right mount.
+Each pipette uses its own 1000 µL tip rack.

 .. code-block:: python